acruikshank/chat.os/README.md

 Any CSS for a previous upgrade with the same name will be replaced by the new upgrade.
 Thats true for the JS as well, but special care needs to be taken to avoid global effects that can't be undone.

 Upgrades are tied to a room.
-All uploads for a room will be added whenever anyone enters a room.
+All upgrades to a room will be added whenever anyone enters the room.
-Saveing an upgrade will replace an existing upgrade with the same name and broadcast the new version (there is currently no versioning).
+Saving an upgrade will replace an existing upgrade with the same name and then broadcast the new version (there is currently no concept of versioning).

 ### Import